bayersglassey/abippity-sapiness/README.md

 but with some minor modifications I was able to make it work...

-# SAPINESS "SCREENSHOT"
+# EXAMPLE OUTPUT

-Here are the results of running [loops.abap](/abippity/examples/loops.abap):
+Here is the result of running [loops.abap](/abippity/examples/loops.abap):

     REPORT: ZLOOPS
     ****************************************